tschaffter/rstudio/README.md

 ## Overview

+The motivation for this project is to encourage the use of portal development environments in research and engineering.
+The environment should be intuitive to use so that anyone can deploy it again and reproduce your results - even you six months from now!

-This project provides a portable development environment that enables to combine R and Python codes.
+This project provides a portable development environment that enables you to use R and Python together.
 The Docker image [tschaffter/rstudio] offered by this project is based on the image [rocker/rstudio].

 Features: